Talent Assessment: Three Ways to Reimagine Your 2021 Talent Development Budget

 Strategic talent assessment creates objective, actionable insights that help inform targeted investments throughout the talent lifecycle, taking the guessing out of talent and development planning.

 Assessment use is not limited to the recruitment and hiring process

 1. Reveal strengths and development opportunities in existing talent.
-If your current method for analyzing development needs is to rely on the opinions of managers and leaders, then it's time to shift your approach.
+If your current method for analysing development needs is to rely on the opinions of managers and leaders, then it's time to shift your approach.
 While this input can be helpful, it also tends to be reactive, biased, and not future-focused.
-Simply put, it is inappropriate to rely on the gut feeling of managers for informed decisions about broader development needs within your organization.
+Simply put, it is inappropriate to rely on the gut feeling of managers for informed decisions about broader development needs within your organisation.
 Systematic use of talent assessment yields an objective picture of your workforce that allows you to determine how well aligned it is with the current and future needs of your business.
-With these insights in hand, you can get the most from each person’s day-to-day performance, prioritize talent development efforts in areas where it is truly needed and avoid spending time and money in areas where you already have substantial strength.
+With these insights in hand, you can get the most from each person’s day-to-day performance, prioritise talent development efforts in areas where it is truly needed and avoid spending time and money in areas where you already have substantial strength.

 2. Fill key talent gaps.
 Effectively anticipating and satisfying the demand for new and different skills required to meet business needs is already a mission-critical priority for HR leaders.
 Talent assessment helps you address this challenge by:

 • Identifying future skill gaps within the workforce;

 • Determining whether the organisation has enough existing talent to meet future needs, and;